ignatandrei/WebAPI2CLI/README.md

 ![Azure DevOps tests (branch)](https://img.shields.io/azure-devops/tests/ignatandrei0674/WebAPI2CLI/7/master)
 ![Azure DevOps coverage (branch)](https://img.shields.io/azure-devops/coverage/ignatandrei0674/WebAPI2CLI/7/master)

+# Why

+What if, instead of running the WebAPI ( or just the site ) and waiting for commands from the user, you want also to execute from the command line some controllers actions ?

+This project let's you do that by enabling the command line with

+ &lt; myexe &gt;.exe --CLI_ENABLED=1 --CLI_Commands=" ... "

+The command names are in a *cli.txt* file that can be generated with

+ &lt; myexe &gt;.exe --CLI_ENABLED=1 --CLI_HELP=1

 # How to use ( for .NET Core 3.1 )

 ## Step 0 : install into your ASP.NET Core Web